5 Easiest Degrees To Become a Pilot 2026

 Aerospace engineering degrees involve a lot of courses in engineering, math, and advanced scientific principles; however, if you enjoy these subjects, you may find this type of program provides a thrilling challenge for you.

-What Are the Other Requirements to Become a Pilot?
+What Degree Offers the Most Direct Path to Becoming a Pilot?